 - Crash rate stats per make/model: The 2020 Subaru BRZ Limited received an overall evaluation score of “acceptable” from the Insurance Institute for Highway Safety (IIHS).
 Meanwhile, the Subaru Forester was one of the IIHS’s 2021 Top Safety Picks, receiving an overall safety score of “good.”
 The Subaru WRX was also a top safety pick with an overall safety evaluation of “good.”

-- Price of parts: When it comes to non-luxury car brands, Subarus have some of the most expensive parts.
+- Price of parts: When it comes to non-luxury car brands, Subarus generally have some of the most expensive parts.
 Expensive parts can result in higher insurance premiums as insurance providers anticipate higher repair costs in the event of an incident.

-- Safety features: Subarus commonly come equipped with a distraction mitigation system, blind spot detection, reverse automatic braking and rear vision cameras — all features that may result in lower insurance prices.
+- Safety features: Subarus commonly come equipped with a distraction mitigation system, blind-spot detection, reverse automatic braking and rear vision cameras — all features that may result in lower insurance prices.

 Car insurance for a Subaru: by model